Conrodri/Rtv1-/README.md

 ##Warning

-This project is not finished , it misses shadows and a better camera for new angles.
+This project is not finished , it misses shadows , a better camera for new angles and quite a lot of optimisation.

 ##Picture